The 5 Stages of Project Management – Understanding a Construction Project’s Life Cycle

 5. Project Close

-After a project is officially completed, we move into the final stage of the construction project’s life cycle.
+Once the team executes all the deliverables and delivers it to the satisfaction of the customer, they can close the project.
+When the team officially completes the project, we move into the final stage of the construction project life cycle.
 This last step is vitally important because it allows team members to evaluate, document and learn from the project.
 Project Close helps members determine what issues they had so that they can make improvements in the future.
 A final team meeting is usually held and led by a project manager to officially mark the ending of the project.
 Valuable team members are rewarded and recognized, contractors are terminated, and project successes and failures are identified.
-Also, project managers must create a final project budget and final budget report to close out the project.
+Also, project managers must create a final project budget and report to close out the project.